Ernst Thälmann (film): Critical reaction

 French writer Georges Sadoul praised the series for "presenting Thälmann in a thoroughly human way" in an article published in Les Lettres Françaises on 21 July 1955.
 In West Germany, a Der Spiegel review from 31 March 1954 dismissed the first part as communist propaganda, calling it "a machine of hate" that is "bearable to watch only due to Kurt Maetzig's mischievous sense for details."
 The magazine's film critic viewed the second part as "less original and even less well-made."
 Detlef Kannapin wrote the films were "propagating a myth", intended to "espouse propaganda elements... in a Socialist Realist style" and their main aim was to depict Thälmann as "the great, faultless leader."
 Seán Allan and John Sandford described it as combining "fact with the officially endorsed distortion of history."
 Sabine Hake wrote the film was made after Maetzig turned to directing pictures with "straightforward propagandistic intentions."
-Russell Lemmons concluded that eventually, instead of a story of a simple man rising to greatness, it was a history of the German working movement in the 20th century.
+Russell Lemmons concluded that eventually, instead of a story of a simple man rising to greatness, it was a history of the German workers' movement in the 20th century.

 In a 1996 interview, Kurt Maetzig told "I believe the first part is bearable and even has artistic qualities, while the second deteriorated...
 Due to over-idealization.
 In many aspects, it is simply embarrassing."